Doug Herring Jr.: Professional career

 In September 2021, Herring Jr. signed with Gezira of the Egyptian Basketball Super League.

+On June 30, 2023, Herring signed with the Vancouver Bandits of the Canadian Elite Basketball League.

+Herring signed with the Venados de Mazatlán of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) ahead of the 2024 CIBACOPA season.

 National team career

 In 2021, Herring became a naturalised Syrian citizen.
 He later made his debut for the Syria national basketball team in the qualifiers for the 2021 FIBA Asia Cup.